 A Quantity Surveyor manages all costs relating to building and civil engineering projects, from the initial calculations to the final figures.
 Quantity Surveyors seek to minimise the costs of a project and enhance value for money, while still achieving the required standards and quality.
 A quantity surveyor may work for either the client or the contractor, working in an office or on-site.
 They are involved in a project from the start, preparing estimates and costs of the work.

 A significant emphasis is placed on project and experimental work with site visits and field trips making up an integral part of the coursework.
 The course culminates with students submitting a bespoke construction project of their choosing demonstrating the application of technically appropriate, economically viable and environmentally sustainable solutions, from inception through to contract completion.
 Graduates, upon gaining employment, may commence their structured training leading to designation as a Chartered Surveyor.

-The course is fully accredited by the Society of Chartered Surveyors Ireland (SCSI), The Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Civil Engineering Surveyors (CICES), and the Chartered Institute of Building (CIOB).
+The course is fully accredited by the Society of Chartered Surveyors Ireland (SCSI), The Royal Institution of Chartered Surveyors (RICS), and the Chartered Institute of Civil Engineering Surveyors (CICES).

 Graduates may undertake relevant Master Degrees at other institutes and universities.

 What is the difference between a Professional QS and a Building QS?

 The Professional Quantity Surveyor represents the client in all aspects of construction from feasibility study to final construction costs and is normally practice based.

 The Contractors Quantity Surveyor works for the main contractor/builder to control construction costs as they occur on site and normally this Quantity Surveyor is site based.